yao-sheng/gitolite/Home.md

 The second part of the answer is that if you feel the need to donate, please donate to either the [VIM project](http://www.vim.org/sponsor/index.php) or the [Perl Foundation](http://donate.perlfoundation.org/), both of which I consider indispensable to my work.

-I have used open source for almost 17 years now, both personally and at work, and until now have never actually given back in any significant way other than evangelism.
+I have been using open source since 1995, both personally and at work, and until now have never actually given back in any significant way other than evangelism.
 Thus the third part of the answer is that you can actually donate to *any* FOSS project (other than projects that use Mono) that you think makes a big difference in your life, and, I will consider myself thanked adequately :-)